Alicia D'Amico: The 1970s

 In 1973, both photographers along to María Cristina Orive founded La Azotea, the first photographic editorial in Latin America.
 Since then, they started to publish works made by Latin-American authors, to increase their distribution and recognition among society.

 The Consejo Argentino de Fotografía (CAF) was created in 1979 and Alicia D’Amico was part of the founding members.
-The CAF had the purpose of spreading Argentinian photography and provided photographers with different types of training.
+The CAF had the purpose of spreading Argentine photography and provided photographers with different types of training.
 Alicia D’Amico's photographs were shown at the first exhibition made by the CAF, at Gallery Praxis in 1980.
 Inside the council, D’Amico along to Sara Facio were responsible for the circulation and distribution of the Works among press and society.

-Inside the CAF, they had some objectives such as focus on the distribution of Argentinian photographers' works and in the historical research.
+Inside the CAF, they had some objectives such as focus on the distribution of Argentine photographers' works and in the historical research.
 They were not interested in made one image more superior than the others, like in the competitions organised by the Foto Clubs and other institutions.
 They wanted to uplift the importance of the authors, and in their works as a whole, because showing only one photograph was not representative.